robynverrinder/course-audit-tool/README.md

 # Course Folder Audit Tool

 A desktop GUI application for auditing EEE course folder structures at UCT against the departmental archive standard.
-Produces a plain-text log and an Excel review workbook saved directly into the scanned course folder.
+Point it at a course-year folder and it produces a plain-text log and an Excel review workbook, saved directly into the scanned course folder.

 ---

+## What it does

+Point the tool at a course-year folder (e.g. `2025 EEE2046F EEE2050F Abdul-Gaffar`) and click **Run Audit and Create Outputs**.
+The tool:

+1. Auto-detects the folder structure profile (Legacy, Current, New, or EEE4022)
+2. Compares every folder against the expected template for that profile
+3. Checks that key folders contain the right file types (course handout, DP list, mark sheets, external moderator reports, sample hand-ins)
+4. For GA courses, validates the `00_ga_moderation` folder and checks assessment forms completeness against the reference student count
+5. Flags unsigned files, admin status markers, duplicates, NONE-marked folders with content, and unexpected folders
+6. Saves a `.txt` log and `.xlsx` workbook into the scanned course root

+---

 ## Requirements

 - Python 3.10 or later (tested on 3.13.9 with Anaconda `base`)
-- `openpyxl` — Excel workbook generation
+- `openpyxl` for Excel workbook generation
-- `Pillow` — optional, for logo display in the title bar
+- `Pillow` (optional) for logo display in the title bar

 Install dependencies: